leroythelegend/rough_idea_project_cars/README.md

  21 };
 ```

-Record_Lap is a type for recording laps currently I have Record_Post_Lap record and Record_Live_Data, say if you wanted to do both in practice post lap record and live lap record you would derive a class from Record_lap and call it something like Record_Both and pass it two processes to its constructor one for post and one for live (see Process and Live next) and possible have a Record_Post_Lap and a Record_Live_Data to do the implementation.
+Record_Lap is a type for recording laps, currently I have Record_Post_Lap record and Record_Live_Data, say if you wanted to do both in practice post lap record and live lap record you would derive a class from Record_lap and call it something like Record_Both and pass it two processes to its constructor one for post and one for live (see Process and Live next) and possibly have a Record_Post_Lap and a Record_Live_Data to do the implementation within Record_Both.

 Record_Post_Lap is a bit complex that is why it would be simpler to just derive from Process and pass it to Record_Post_Lap.